webceyhan/bs-bootcamp-web/README.md

  <!-- HEADER ///////////////////////////////////////////////////////////// -->

-# Fake Bootcamp Website with Bootstrap
+# Frontend Bootcamp Website with Bootstrap

 Simple one-page website for a fake bootcamp using the latest version of Bootstrap with Bootstrap Icons